morgoe/morgoe.github.io/_posts/blog/2015-12-2-goldilocks-and-form-validation.markdown

 Goldilocks felt welcomed and encouraged to keep going.
 The next field asked for her last name.
 Goldilocks is very secretive about her last name, so she skipped this field.

-“We need a last name,” said the form as she did.
+“We need a last name, please,” said the form as she did.

-Goldilocks was still reluctant to give her surname out, but the website had made her feel welcome already, so she typed it in.
+Goldilocks was still reluctant to give her surname out, but the website had made her feel welcome already, so she consented and typed it in.

 The next form field asked for her email address.
 She started typing it in “goldilocks@gmai.com”.